kipr/harrogate/README.md

 License
 =======
-pcompiler is released under the terms of the GPLv3 license.
+harrogate is released under the terms of the GPLv3 license.
 For more information, see the LICENSE file in the root of this project.